MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netconfigurationquerylinklayeraddress.md

 -----
 The client driver obtains a handle to a NETCONFIGURATION object by calling  [**NetAdapterOpenConfiguration**](netadapteropenconfiguration.md) or [**NetConfigurationOpenSubConfiguration**](netconfigurationopensubconfiguration.md).

 In NetAdapterCx 1.0, this method was called **NetConfigurationQueryNetworkAddress**.
-It was renamed to **NetConfigurationQueryLinkLayerAddress** in NetAdapterCx 1.1, which is included in Windows 10, version 1709 and later.
+It was renamed to **NetConfigurationQueryLinkLayerAddress** in NetAdapterCx 1.1.

 Requirements
 ------------